Online GCSE Photography Course – Support and Revision

 8. Must I complete the beginners course first?

-The Intermediate online photography course is aimed at young people with some experience of photography, so the beginners course is a great foundation if you feel you are quite new to the skill.
-It is not a requirement, but definitely a great place to start.
+The online photography for GCSE course is aimed at young people with some experience of photography taking GCSE photography, so the beginner course and Intermediate course are a great foundation if you feel you are quite new to the skill.
+However, they are not needed.

 Any questions not covered here?
 Contact us.